supremainc/g-sdk/docs/_apis/voip.md

   | ----- | --- |
   | 0 | RFC2833 |
   | 1 | SIP-INFO |

+registrationDuration
+: Specify the cycle of updating the relevant information to the SIP server.
+Set in seconds and must be between 60 and 600.

+speakerVolume
+: Specify the speaker volume information for the intercom in the range 0 to 100.
+The default value is 50.

+micVolume
+: Specify the microphone volume information for the intercom in the range 0 to 100.
+The default value is 50.

+authorizationCode
+: Specify the authentication code value required to connect to the SIP server.

+useOutboundProxy
+: Specify whether the Outbound Proxy Server is configured.

+proxyURL
+: Specify the IP address of the Outbound Proxy Server.

+proxyPort
+: Specify the Outbound Proxy Server port.

 [phones](#UserPhone)
 : Up to 32 extension numbers can be configured.